MineKing9534/DiscordUtils/Readme.md

 @ApplicationCommand(name = "echo", description = "sends back the the input") //The @ApplicationCommand annotation specifies basic information about your command.
 It has to be present! public class EchoCommand {
-	@ApplicationCommandMethod //The @ApplicationCommandMethod specifies the method that actually handles the command execution public void performCommand(CommandContext context, //The method can have any name
+	@ApplicationCommandMethod //The @ApplicationCommandMethod specifies the method that actually handles the command execution public void performCommand(shared.CommandContext context, //The method can have any name
 	                           @Option(name = "text") String text //All method parameters with the @Option annotation will be added to the command's option list.
 They will automatically be created and parsed
 	) {
 		context.event.reply(text).setEphemeral(true).queue();